GeoClip: Geometry-Aware Clipping for Differentially Private SGD: Additional Plots Related to Section

-Figure~\ref{fig:privacy-curves} shows the privacy cost ($\varepsilon$) versus iteration curves associated with the accuracy-vs-iteration plots in Figure 2 (Section 4.4, Low-Rank PCA Results), which is repeated in this PDF as Figure~\ref{fig:app-syn-online-pca} for easier reference.
+The middle and left panels of Figure~\ref{fig:privacy-curves} show the privacy cost ($\varepsilon$) versus iteration curves corresponding to the accuracy–iteration plots in Figure~\ref{fig:syn-online-pca} (Section~\ref{subsec:low-rank}, Low-Rank PCA Results).
 These plots highlight how faster convergence reduces overall privacy cost.
-For example, on the USPS dataset (Figure~\ref{fig:app-syn-online-pca}, right), GeoClip achieves high accuracy within the first few iterations, requiring only $\varepsilon \approx 0.15$, whereas quantile-based clipping takes about 24 iterations to reach similar accuracy, incurring a higher privacy cost of $\varepsilon \approx 0.5$.
+For example, on the USPS dataset (Figure~\ref{fig:syn-online-pca}), GeoClip achieves high accuracy within the first few iterations, requiring only $\varepsilon \approx 0.15$, whereas quantile-based clipping takes about 24 iterations to reach similar accuracy, incurring a higher privacy cost of $\varepsilon \approx 0.5$.

+We compare the accuracy of GeoClip using Algorithm~\ref{alg:geoclip} and Algorithm~\ref{alg:rankkplus1} with $k=50$ on the same synthetic dataset described in Section~\ref{subsec:low-rank}, as shown in the right panel of Figure~\ref{fig:privacy-curves}.
+The results show that even with $k=50$, Algorithm~\ref{alg:rankkplus1} achieves accuracy comparable to Algorithm~\ref{alg:geoclip}, which computes the full covariance.